MicrosoftDocs/memdocs/memdocs/intune/remote-actions/devices-wipe.md

 ## Delete devices from the Intune admin center

 If you want to remove devices from the Intune admin center, you can delete them from the specific device pane.
-The next time the device checks in, any company data on it will be removed as Intune also retires a device when deleting it from the admin center.
+The statement I deleted is not accurate.
+Intune will issue a retire or a wipe depending on the OS/Enrollment type.
+Not all enrollment types support the retire action.
+Please update this statement to call out which enrollment types will receive a retire when a delete is issued, and which enrollment types will receive a wipe when a delete is issued.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Choose **Devices** > **All devices** > choose the devices you want to delete > **Delete**.